We are currently only taking 2021 enrolments for Kindy, Years 4, 5 & 6.

 (Excerpt from Enrolment Policy, March 2021)

-To apply, families submit an enrolment form to the management committee.
+To apply, families submit an Expression of Interest form to the management committee.

 Families meet a committee member and visit the school.
 If this is not possible due to distance, the family is asked to write a letter introducing themselves and explaining why they are attracted to our school.